alsprogrammer/PythonFuzzyLogic/README.md

 ### How do I get set up? ###

-Under construction now.
-* Summary of set up
-* Configuration
+* To setup the packet use pip: pip install fuzzpy-0.3.zip.
+* No configuration is needed.
-* Dependencies: see requirements.txt
+* Dependencies: see requirements.txt.
+At the moment no external dependencies are required.
 * How to run tests: in the project folder run command: python -m pytest --cov=tests/
-* Deployment instructions

 ### Contribution guidelines ###